SumiSastri/react-basics-to-hooks/docs/react-2016/core-concepts/FAQs-interview-questions/react-interview-questions.md

 Declarative code is when the outcome is described and the code takes care of the execution.

 React uses declarative code to build UI by the description of the actions required for the user-interface to be rendered.
+In declarative programming, the programmer focuses on logic or the desired outcome rather than the step-by-step instructions required to produce that outcome.

 React describes how the web user-interface should be rendered.
 The render method is separate from the function that describes how the component should look.
 The description of the ui is held in the data - props or state - that is then rendered on a browser.